aws-cloudformation/aws-cloudformation-macros/PyPlate/README.md

 # PyPlate

-Run arbitrary python code in your CloudFormation templates
+Run arbitrary Python code in your CloudFormation templates.

 ## Basic Usage

-Place python code as a literal bock anywhere in your template, the literal block will be replaced with the contents of the `output` variable defined in your code.
+Place Python code as a literal block anywhere in your template.
+The literal block will be replaced with the contents of the `output` variable defined in your code.
 There are several variables available to your code:

-params: dict containing the contents of the templateParameterValues
+- `params`: dict containing the contents of the templateParameterValues
-template: dict containing the entire template
+- `template`: dict containing the entire template
-account_id: AWS account ID
+- `account_id`: AWS account ID
-region: AWS Region
+- `region`: AWS region

 ```yaml
 AWSTemplateFormatVersion: "2010-09-09"